-4.7 What happens when a client lacks capacity to give you instructions?
+4.7 What happens when a client lacks the capacity to give you instructions?

 If you consider that an existing client has lost the capacity to continue to give you instructions, then the following considerations apply:

-- however, there may be exceptions to this rule (in particular where the retainer has provided for the potential loss of such capacity).12
+- generally, a retainer terminates by operation of law when a client loses the capacity to give or confirm instructions, however, there may be exceptions to this rule (in particular where the retainer has provided for the potential loss of such capacity).12

-4.7.1 Taking instructions on behalf of a client who lacks capacity
+4.7.1 Taking instructions on behalf of a client who lacks the capacity

 - You may act under the instructions of an attorney (such as a family member) appointed under a registered enduring power of attorney (EPA) or lasting power of attorney (LPA), provided the decision in question is within the scope of their You may act under the instructions of a court appointed deputy (depending upon the scope of the deputy’s authority)